TITLE 77: PUBLIC HEALTH

 ii) Has at least one year of nursing experience;

-C) A registered nurse who does not have a baccalaureate degree, but who has at least three years of nursing experience that meets the following requirements:
+B) An RN who does not have a baccalaureate degree, but who has at least three years of nursing experience that meets the following requirements:

 4) Any person employed as an agency supervisor prior to July 1, 1983, who does not meet the qualifications for agency supervisor that were in effect prior to October 1, 1983, may continue to serve in that capacity only at that agency.

-f) Supervising Nurse – Home Health Agencies
+e) Agency Supervisor Responsibilities − Home Health Agencies

 C) Maintaining and adhering to agency procedure and patient care policy manuals;

-F) Coordination of patient care services;
+F) Coordinating patient care services;

 G) Keeping and maintaining records of case assignments and case management;

-g) Agency Manager – Home Services and Home Nursing Agencies
+f) Agency Manager – Home Services and Home Nursing Agencies

 1) A home services agency shall designate a person to supervise the provision of services or to oversee the placement of workers through the licensed home services agency.

-(Source: Amended at 32 Ill.
+(Source: Amended at 47 Ill.
 Reg.
-8949, effective June 5, 2008)
+17468, effective November 8, 2023)